KTH/kth-node-cosmos-db/README.md

 # kth-node-cosmos-db ![Build](https://travis-ci.org/KTH/kth-node-cosmos-db.svg?branch=master 'Build')

-Node.js module for projects using Azure Cosmos Db.
+Our Node.js applications at KTH (Stockholm) use Mongoose to access CosmosDB in Azure.
+This module is a wrapper around "@azure/cosmosdb" designed for those applications.

+## Intended use

+Using this module instead of directly including "@azure/cosmosdb" into a project has the following benefits:

+- Any Mongoose action will automatically manage Azure's provision throughput, too.
+  _Especially when a "Too many requests" error occurs during a database action, the wrapper will increase the throughput of the related collection with a fixed amount and then retry the action.
+The "Too many requests" error will mainly occur when importing foreign data, e.g. into an API project.
+When an import is done, the application should reset all collections throughput to their default value using `resetThroughput()`._
+- The module can also set a batchSize to avoid Cursor timeout errors during find-operations.

+## Remarks on local development

+By default, the wrapper won't be active during local development, e.g. when using a local database.
+The application still works but it will produce logging outputs like "Not available in native MongoDB".

+Set the environment variable `USE_COSMOS_DB=true`, e.g. in the .env file, if you wish to use the full wrapper functionality locally.

 ## How it works

-When an "Too many requests" error ocurs this module will increase the throughput of the specific collection with a set amount and then try the query again.

-When the import is done the module will reset all collections throughput to their default value.

-The "Too many requests" error will mainly ocur when importing data.

-The module can also set the batchSize to avoid Cursor timeout errors.

-## Local development

-By default this package wont be used when developing locally (using a local database).
-If one wish to use this package when developing locally one can add `USE_COSMOS_DB=true` in the .ENV file.
+1. `createClient()` prepares the needed database and it's collections in Azure.
+1. `wrap()` prepares any Mongoose model and adds the automatic throughput management.
+1. `getClient()` gives access to some methods for manually controlling the throughput management, especially `resetThroughput()`.

-## Client Params
+### Client parameters

 ```json
 {